sinskiy/sinskiy.site/src/data/projects/3-visit-this-please.md

 src: "../../../public/visit-this-please.svg"
 ---

-An overengineered website for making others see your most and least favorite places, with a beatiful logo. **_Server spins up for about a minute_**
+An overengineered website for rating places and finding the best locations, with a beatiful logo. **_Server spins up for about a minute_**